 1) Registration and Payments:

-As of August 6, 2013, registration will take place online.
+All registration will take place online.
 Paper registrations will no longer be accepted.

 A complete registration includes payment of all tuition and fees (or arrangement for payment plan), electronic acknowledgement of the Policy Agreement, Statement of Consent, and Photo Waiver.
 Where a student is under 18 years of age, a parent or guardian is required to complete the electronic agreements on behalf of the student.